MicrosoftDocs/architecture-center/docs/example-scenario/identity/adds-extend-domain-content.md

 Determine your [VM size][vm-windows-sizes] requirements based on the expected volume of authentication requests.
 Use the specifications of the machines hosting AD DS on-premises as a starting point and match them with the Azure VM sizes.
 Once deployed, monitor utilization and scale up or down based on the actual load on the VMs.
 For more information about sizing AD DS domain controllers, see [Capacity Planning for Active Directory Domain Services][capacity-planning-for-adds].

 Create a separate virtual data disk for storing the database, logs, and sysvol folder for Active Directory.
 Don't store these items on the same disk as the operating system.
 By default, data disks are attached to a VM using write-through caching.
-However, this caching form can conflict with AD DS's requirements.
+However, this form of caching can conflict with the requirements of AD DS.
 For this reason, set the *Host Cache Preference* setting on the data disk to *None*.

 Deploy at least two VMs running AD DS as domain controllers and add them to different [availability zones](/azure/availability-zones/az-overview).
 If not available in the region, deploy in an [availability set][availability-set].